zmanio/atmos/index.md

 ## Using the Library

+<a name="using-the-library"></a>

 The atmos library divides the definition of a retry policy into four parts:

- - Termination policies enforce an upper bound on the number of retry attempts that are made.
+ - [Termination policies](#termination-policies) enforce an upper bound on the number of retry attempts that are made.

- - Backoff policies calculate the delay that is inserted before subsequent retry attempts.
+ - [Backoff policies](#backoff-policies) calculate the delay that is inserted before subsequent retry attempts.

- - Error classifiers define the strategy used to determine if an error prevents further attempts.
+ - [Error classifiers](#error-classifiers) define the strategy used to determine if an error prevents further attempts.

- - Event monitors are notified of events that occur while performing a retry operation.
+ - [Event monitors](#event-monitors) are notified of events that occur while performing a retry operation.

 Using the naive retry loop from above, we can classify its behavior according to the four elements of a retry policy: